-commercial places available to the public.2 Website and mobile app accessibility typically arises under Title III, although, as discussed later in this section, a small number of suits have been brought under Title II.
+a private entity that constitutes one or more of the twelve statutorily enumerated commercial places available to the public.
+Website and mobile app accessibility typically arises under Title III, although, as discussed later in this section, a small number of suits have been brought under Title II.

 Title III does not mandate accessibility for all virtual locations, but it has been widely held applicable to websites and apps that service places of public accommodation, which is broadly defined under the statute to include locations that offer goods or services, facilities, stores, restaurants, hotels, and other places in the physical world.
 Where there is not a sufficient nexus between a website or app and a place in the physical world that qualifies as a place of public accommodation, an ADA Title III suit may not be maintained in a majority of circuits.
 A minority, however, have held that a website or app itself may constitute a place of public accommodation and therefore be subject to the ADA even if it does not service or have a nexus with a physical world location.
-State laws, such as those in force in California, also may require more broadly that websites and apps be accessible regardless of whether they are connected to a physical location.
-Even where a business may not be legally required to do so, many have chosen to make their websites accessible to the deaf (through closed captioning) and blind (by making their sites compatible with screen reader software), in the interest of good customer relations.
+Some state laws also potentially may require that websites and apps be accessible.
+Even where a business may not be legally required to do so, many have chosen to make their websites and mobile apps accessible to the deaf (through closed captioning) and blind (by making their sites compatible with screen reader software), in the interest of good customer relations.